 However, some people may already be using medication for some aspect of metabolic syndrome, such as high blood pressure, when they receive their diagnosis.

-Losing weight, especially in the upper body can be an effective treatment.
+Losing weight, especially in the upper body

 Suggested measures for preventing and treating abnormal cholesterol and other aspects of metabolic syndrome include